-Amid warnings of record temperatures and raging wildfires in Europe, many people are asking – what can I do about climate change?
+Amid raging wildfires and record temperatures, many people are asking – what can I do about climate change?
 More than you think, perhaps

 And this is within the supposedly ‘safe limit’ of warming: less than 1.5C above pre-industrial levels.
 Without immediate emissions cuts, average global temperatures are on course to rise by nearly double that, unleashing chaos.